 Luther Theatre Scholarships recognize incoming students who display outstanding potential for participation in Luther's theatre program.
-Theatre faculty award these scholarships in several areas of interest—performance, design, and technical theatre.
+Theatre faculty award these scholarships in two areas of interest—performance or design/technical theatre.
 Candidates for a Luther Theatre Scholarship are identified through an audition or interview and brought to the attention of the scholarship committee.

 $8,000 over four years ($2,000 per year).

 Audition, Portfolio Review, or Technical Theatre Interview:

 To apply for a Luther Theatre Scholarship, students complete one of three options:

 The audition, portfolio review and interview process is now closed for those students beginning enrollment in the Fall of 2018.
 Students beginning enrollment later than the Fall of 2018 should contact the Admissions Office for additional information on the audition, portfolio review and interview process.